-Several measures are underway to create boundaries on campus, including physical barriers, such as plexiglass sneeze guards in key areas where there is significant face-to-face interaction.
+Physical barriers and boundaries, such as plexiglass sneeze guards, have been installed in key areas on Texas State campuses where there is significant face-to-face interaction.
 Additionally, students, faculty and staff should not congregate in public walkways and spaces.
-This guidance is important for everyone at TXST:
+This guidance is important for everyone at Texas State:

 Students should exit buildings as quickly as possible upon class dismissal and not linger in hallways.

 Outdoors, all of us should avoid crowded areas, not gather in large groups, maintain a six-foot distance, and wear face coverings when we are interacting with other people.

 Request Additional Modifications